Raiders send star pass rusher Mack to Bears in massive trade

 - Garfield in market for boys basketball coach as Brandon Roy steps aside

-ESPN reported Mack and the Bears agreed to a six-year, $141 million extension that guarantees $90 million.
-That would make him the highest paid defensive player in league history one day after Rams defensive tackle Aaron Donald, the 2017 Defensive Player of the Year, signed a six-year, $135 million deal, with $87 million guaranteed.
+Mack and the Bears agreed to a six-year, $141 million extension that guarantees $90 million.
+That makes him the highest paid defensive player in league history one day after Rams defensive tackle Aaron Donald, the 2017 Defensive Player of the Year, signed a six-year, $135 million deal, with $87 million guaranteed.

 The fifth overall selection in the 2014 draft, Mack is a two-time All-Pro and the 2016 NFL Defensive Player of the Year.
 Mack has played in every game for Oakland the past four seasons, with 231 primary tackles, 40 1/2 sacks, and nine forced fumbles.